Andrew van der Bijl

 Andrew "Anne" van der Bijl ([ˈɑnə vɑn dər ˈbɛil]; 11 May 1928 – 27 September 2022), known in English-speaking countries as Brother Andrew, was a Dutch Christian missionary and founder of the Christian organization Open Doors.
 He was known for smuggling Bibles and other Christian literature into communist countries during the Cold War and, because of his activities, he was nicknamed "God's Smuggler".

-Biography
+Early life

 Van der Bijl was born in Alkmaar, the Netherlands, on 11 May 1928, the fourth of six children of a poor blacksmith and an invalid mother.
 In the 1940s he enlisted in the colonial army of the Dutch East Indies during the Indonesian National Revolution.
 After being involved in a massacre of Indonesian villagers while he was serving as a soldier, he endured a period of severe emotional stress, and later was wounded in the ankle during the fighting.
 During his rehabilitation, he began reading a Bible given to him by his mother.
 When he returned to the Netherlands he started attending church and committed himself to Christianity.
 In 1953, Van der Bijl studied at the WEC Missionary Training College in Glasgow, Scotland.